It’s that time again. School is right around the corner. And if you haven’t started making financial preparations, it’s not too late.

-Instead of shelling out a boat load of cash for brand new books look for used.
-You can check out Amazon's textbook service where you can purchase used books and then sell them back when you’re done.
-There’s some substantial savings by doing this one thing.
+Instead of shelling out a boatload of cash for brand new books, look for used.
+You can check out Amazon’s textbook service where you can purchase used books and then sell them back when you’re done.
+There are some substantial savings by doing this one thing.

 Look for quality and use the fact that you’re a student to your advantage.

-I know you’re super busy with school but that does not mean that you can’t work as well.
-In fact, there are plenty of people who worked their entire way through college and if you wanted you could do the same.
+I know you’re super busy with school, but that does not mean that you can’t work as well.
+In fact, there are plenty of people who worked their entire way through college, and if you wanted to you could do the same.

 Get It Done!

-If you haven’t already made all of these financial preparations for college go ahead and get them crossed of your list.
-You’ll feel so much better when you can turn your focus on to your studies and stop worrying about money.
+If you haven’t already made all of these financial preparations for college, go ahead and get them crossed off your list.
+You’ll feel so much better when you can turn your focus onto your studies and stop worrying about money.